SmarDex-Ecosystem/usdn-contracts/CONTRIBUTING.md

 ## Imports

-In solidity files, imports should always be relative to the **root of the repo**.
-Do not use relative imports.
+In the `src` folder, imports should always be relative to ensure compatibility when the protocol is imported as a dependency.

 Imports should be sorted in the following way: